Chapter 3

 Once you've found a project that interests you, it's important to familiarize yourself with its structure.
 This will help you navigate the project more effectively and understand how you can best contribute.

-Next, explore the project's issue tracker.
+Try to get an overview of the project, its goals, and information on how to get started.
+Projects typically also use a tracker for their ongoing work.
+This can be via GitHub issues or other task management tools like Taiga.
 This is where problems, feature requests, and tasks are logged.
 As a designer, you'll want to look for issues labeled with tags like "design" or "UX".
 These are areas where your skills can be particularly valuable.

 Most open source projects have some form of discussion forum.
-This might be a mailing list, a dedicated forum, or a chat platform like Telegram or Discord.
+This might be a mailing list, a dedicated forum, or a chat platform like Mattermost, Discourse, Telegram or Discord.
 These spaces are great for asking questions, understanding the project's needs, and getting to know the community.

 Finally, check if the project has any specific design resources.
 Some projects have dedicated design repositories or wikis that include style guides, design systems, or brand guidelines.
 Familiarizing yourself with these will help ensure your contributions align with the project's existing design direction.